UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Frequently Asked Questions About the Standard Choice Offer

-Is the Standard Choice Offer a variable rate?
+Is the Standard Choice Offer a fixed or variable rate?

 Is the Standard Choice Offer usually cheaper than a fixed-rate plan?